EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

 @things = WillPaginate::Collection.create(params[:page], 25, @things[:count]) { |pager| pager.replace(@things[:results]) }
 ```

-Here's how it breaks down:
+Here’s how it breaks down:

 - My cache key is based on the page #, tag information, and sort type, shown in the argument passed into the low-level cache build: